Evan-Coleman/Navius/workspace_migration/README.md

 ## Recent Accomplishments

+- Implemented comprehensive database migration support for PostgreSQL with version tracking, validation, and status reporting
 - Implemented comprehensive metrics and telemetry for Redis cache with Prometheus integration and Grafana dashboard
 - Implemented advanced Redis connection pooling with auto-scaling, health checks, and circuit breaker pattern
 - Implemented Redis Lua scripting for atomic operations